Posted on July 25th, 2018

 Further upending the vanilla small town Japan of the original series are the ruins of what appear to be many Medical Mechanica factories, the decidedly run down train station at the beach and the recycling slum Iide works in.
 All of these hint at a Japan that’s gone though some kind intense conflict in the 20-30+ years that are implied to have past since the original show given Masurao’s parentage.
 In a way, some of this is just being topical – while you’ll never see a salvage slum quite like Iide’s in Japan, the NHK has run documentaries on the ones just overseas in China, and while it’s played a bit for laughs in Progressive, the look is mostly dead on.
 It suggests a world that become even more inequitable and exploitative, such that deep economic divides are expanding.
 The justification for this trivially seems to be in the Medical Mechanica ruins, suggesting that humanity has had to fight off them for awhile.
 Further backing this is the run down train station.
 Given that in the wake of actual natural disasters in Japan such as the 3/11 quake, there’s actually been lots of repurposed infrastructure such as turning the damaged train lines into brand new bus rapid transit lines, that little beat up train station suggests things have gone off the rails in the FLCL universe due to Medical Mechanica’s machinations and the actions taken to stop them more than ever, and that’s it’s resulted in things being worse in a day to day sense for the average person as infrastructure takes a back seat to amusement mecha (this itself being a manifestation of Jinyu’s episode 1 monologue – trying to hit pause on things causes decay instead.)
 The fact that people organizing much of the counter-attacks seem to be stereotypical old coots could also be a direct shot at the very real and sometimes deeply misguided gerontocracy already basically in power in many first world countries, but certainly in Japan.
 Yet, the shot towards the end of the finale where we a makeshift, temporary cafe in in ruins of the town evokes a sight rather familiar in the wakes of recent disasters in Japan, and offers a glimmer of hope in a rather subtle, or at least very culturally cued way.
 Just as with any other disaster, that town is already headed towards a recovery, even if it’s new normal rather than the past.
 Whatever kind of pause that’d been hit is not only over for Hidomi, but her town as well.

 The only thing I’d agree with in the negative responses to the new series, is yes, turn the music up in the mix a bit more, though maybe it’s just a bad 5.1 down mix, and the final home video releases will be awesome.
 Since I’m only left with maybe grousing about audio mixing levels after all this, I’d have say FLCL Progressive was a pretty fantastic outing, and I can’t wait to how FLCL Alternative challenges audiences further in their thoughts of what the FLCL world can say, and the range of visual and narrative expression in which that message can be communicated.
 After all, the least FLCL thing would be to lose the future for in exchange for a sentimental, nostalgic view of the past, and that’s why most reboots and belated sequels eat dirt.
-Maybe that’s ultimately a bit too alienating for something so beloved, and that could be bad news for impending reception for the seemingly even more recontextualization-oriented Alternative.
-Still, Progressive avoided the warmed-over treacle of nostalgic sequels with grace, and if that leaves some fans cold, well, it’s probably doing it right.
+Maybe that’s ultimately a bit too alienating for something so beloved and already deeply deconstructed and contextualized by fans for over a decade, and that could be bad news for impending reception for the seemingly even more recontextualization-oriented Alternative.
+Still, Progressive avoided the warmed-over treacle of nostalgic sequels with grace, and if that leaves some fans cold, well, it’s probably doing FLCL right.

 Comments Off on Dualities and Death Drives: A Very Verbose FLCL Progressive Analysis/Post-Mortem